Foreign Director of SRL (LTD) and SpA (JSC)

 not resident in Italy

-Also non residents in Italy or in EU can be director of company in Italy
+Only in few cases a person not resident in Italy or in EU can be director of company in Italy

 When foreign investors in Italy can appoint as director a foreign individual not resident in Italy or in EU